meadsteve/meadsteve.github.io/_posts/2021-02-18-leaving-kind-pr-feedback.markdown

 ## Do I always follow this?

 No. Not strictly.
 Each team, situation and contributor is different and I'll try and adapt to that.
-Sometime I'll do more written feedback in a PR, sometimes I'll do more outside a PR.
+Sometimes I'll do more written feedback in a PR, sometimes I'll do more outside a PR.
 Sometimes I just get it wrong.
 What I've described is my ideal and my starting point.